GHemaSree/Stock_Prediction/DailyStockPredictor/README.md

 - `CONFIG["features"]`: must match features used in training (already seeded from your notebook).
 - `CONFIG["seq_len"]`: must match what PPO expects.
 - `CONFIG["news_csv"]`: path to your news file (defaults to `data/Combined_News_DJIA.csv`).

+Note: `src/config.py` now derives `PROJECT_DIR` from the file location, so paths like `data/`, `logs/`, `models/` are relative to the repository and work for any user without editing absolute paths.

 ## Troubleshooting
 - Missing scaler error: Copy `models/scaler_{TICKER}.pkl` from notebook output.